WI Members Plant Trees!

 Share WI Members Plant Trees! on Facebook Share WI Members Plant Trees! on Twitter Share WI Members Plant Trees! on Linkedin Email WI Members Plant Trees! link

-The planting is expected to be carried out during National Tree Week - Saturday 25th November to Sunday 4th December 2023.
-The deadline for applications is no later than Tuesday 31st October - this will enable us to make sure you received your tree and tree protection in time for planting.
+All trees should be planted during National Tree Week - Saturday 22nd to Sunday 30 November 2024.
+The deadline for applications is Monday 20th October to ensure you receive your tree and tree protection in time for planting.
 Please note that if you are unable to plant during National Tree Week you are expected to care for the delivered tree and plant as soon as possible after that date.

-Trees can be planted at your WI hall or in partnership with a community group (preferably), in a member's private front garden or other public space where you can easily have permission to plant.
-There should be good public access to it and an undertaking to care for and maintain the tree for 15 years
+Trees can be planted at your WI hall or in partnership with a community group, in a member's private front garden or other public space where you can easily have permission to plant.
+There should be good public access to it.
+You will be committing to water the tree for three years and to care for the tree for up to 15 years.

 If individuals or your group have aspirations to plant more trees, hedges or woodland, there is lots of guidance and links to help you go about it on the Forest for Cornwall website, or Contact Us if you would like assistance.

-The planting is expected to be carried out during National Tree Week - Saturday 25th November to Sunday 4th December 2023.
-The deadline for applications is no later than Tuesday 31st October - this will enable us to make sure you received your tree and tree protection in time for planting.
+All trees should be planted during National Tree Week - Saturday 22nd to Sunday 30 November 2024.
+The deadline for applications is Monday 20th October to ensure you receive your tree and tree protection in time for planting.
 Please note that if you are unable to plant during National Tree Week you are expected to care for the delivered tree and plant as soon as possible after that date.

-Trees can be planted at your WI hall or in partnership with a community group (preferably), in a member's private front garden or other public space where you can easily have permission to plant.
-There should be good public access to it and an undertaking to care for and maintain the tree for 15 years
+Trees can be planted at your WI hall or in partnership with a community group, in a member's private front garden or other public space where you can easily have permission to plant.
+There should be good public access to it.
+You will be committing to water the tree for three years and to care for the tree for up to 15 years.

 If individuals or your group have aspirations to plant more trees, hedges or woodland, there is lots of guidance and links to help you go about it on the Forest for Cornwall website, or Contact Us if you would like assistance.